SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 ## Dependency upgrades

-- one has different possibilities to check the dependency status of a repo: `npm outdated`, `npx npm-check-updates`, `npx npm-check`.
+- there are a few ways to check the dependency status of a repo, such as `npm outdated`, `npx npm-check-updates`, and `npx npm-check`.
-- patch ups versions can be updated without any concerns with `npm update` BUT it only works if the dependencies in package.json is with tilda (~).
-Tilda allows dependencies to ONLY be updated on the semver version.
-If a dependency has a caret (^) that dependency is updated also to latest minor release.
+- patch-up versions can be updated without any concern using `npm update` BUT this only works if the dependencies in `package.json` include tilde (`~`).
+Tilde allows dependencies to ONLY be updated on the semver version.
+If a dependency has a caret (`^`), that dependency is also updated to latest minor release.

 ***Note:*** Our work follows the [Semantic Versioning practices](https://semver.org/) in which:
 ***Note:*** Given a version number MAJOR.MINOR.PATCH of a repository, increment the: